pgjones/hypercorn/docs/usage.rst

 The following options exist with the given usage,

-  --access-log ACCESS_LOG
+  -h, --help            show this help message and exit --access-log ACCESS_LOG
                         The target location for the access log, use `-` for stdout
   --access-logformat ACCESS_LOGFORMAT
                         The log format for the access log, see help docs -b BINDS, --bind BINDS
-                        The host/address to bind to, can be used multiple times
+                        The host/address to bind to.
+Should be either host:port, host, unix:path or fd://num, e.g.
+                        127.0.0.1:5000, 127.0.0.1, unix:/tmp/socket or fd://33
+                        respectively.
   --ca-certs CA_CERTS   Path to the SSL CA certificate file --certfile CERTFILE   Path to the SSL certificate file --ciphers CIPHERS     Ciphers to use for the SSL setup